-Soldier Songs and Voices is now a nationwide program, with five chapters operating throughout the USA.
+Soldier Songs and Voices is now a nationwide program, with thirteen chapters operating throughout the USA.
 Dustin saw an opportunity for the program to work in Australia and through the support and backing of People First Charitable Trust, launched Soldier Songs and Voices Australia in March 2016.

 We are contributing to the growing body of research that indicates music is not a supplement to therapy, but is in itself a proven method to retrain and re-educate the brain.

 Interested in starting a Soldier Songs and Voices program in your community?
-We can help.